live-by-unix/ManuJSON/README.md

 JSON is excellent for machine-to-machine communication but can be tedious for humans to write and maintain.
 MJSON addresses these pain points by providing a more ergonomic syntax while maintaining full compatibility with JSON through compilation.

-## Installation
-Download a release or git clone.

 ### Philosophy

 MJSON is to JSON what Markdown is to HTML: